 We cordially invite all AMA members, physicians and PhDs from the Maryland/DC/Virginia area medical schools, and faculty at area residency programs to judge at the Annual AMA Research Symposium.
-The symposium will take place on Friday, November 15, 2013 at the Gaylord National Hotel.
+The symposium will take place on Friday, November 7, 2014 at the Hilton Anatole in Dallas, Texas.
 There are two components to the competition.
 Podium presentations will take place from 4:00 p.m. to 5:15 p.m. and poster presentations take place from 5:00 p.m. to 6:00 p.m.
 Judges who volunteer may be asked to judge one or both events, depending on their availability.
 A reception will follow from 6:00 p.m. until 7:30 p.m. and you are welcome to stay for the entire event or the component for which you are participating.
 RSVP now!

 - Students submit abstracts in one of eight categories (Biochemistry/Cell biology, Cancer biology, Clinical Outcomes and Healthcare Improvement, Immunology/Infectious disease/Inflammation, Neurobiology/Neuroscience, Public Health and Epidemiology, Radiology/Imaging, and Surgery/Biomedical engineering)